Mission Statement & Purpose

 Reverend James Encinas is a parent educator, child abuse and domestic violence service provider, activist, author, actor, and public speaker.
 He's a consultant and trainer for the Colorado Village Collaborative and Converge Denver, Brave Creatives.
 In addition, he currently serves as Spanish Program Facilitator and Trainer for FPI.
 He is a Fellow of the first class of the Aspen Teacher Leaders Fellowship and a member of the Aspen Global Leadership Network.
 James graduated from Saint Josephs University in Philadelphia PA with a dual major BS in Sociology and International Relations.
 He enjoys cooking, cultivating his garden, outdoor sports and being with nature.

-Kat_Keyes.jpgKathryn (Kat) Keyes, MSW - Facilitator, Marketing Coordinator
+Kat.pngKathryn (Kat) Keyes, LMSW - Facilitator, Trainer, Marketing Coordinator

 Kat blends her experience in both marketing and social work to serve the Family Peace Initiative in multiple capacities.
-She holds a Bachelor’s Degree in Business Administration, International Business, and Marketing, and is currently seeking her Master’s in Social work.
-She’s passionate about helping social justice organizations communicate effectively with their audiences to serve more people, and providing direct service in men’s and juvenile groups at FPI.
-Kat wants to help people understand their own stories with acceptance so they can live more present, healthy, meaningful lives.
-She lives in Lawrence, KS with her partner and son, loves reading, textile arts, yoga, and traveling.
+She holds a Bachelor’s Degree in Business Administration, International Business, and Marketing, as well as a Master’s in Social work.
+She’s passionate about advocacy, education, and prevention and works to that end helping social service organizations communicate at a statewide and national level with their audiences to reach as many people as possible.
+Kat serves as a facilitator in multiple men's and women's groups groups at FPI.
+She wants to help people understand their own stories and embrace them with acceptance so they can live more present, healthy, meaningful lives.
+She lives in Lawrence, KS with her precocious schnauzers and in her spare time loves reading, textile arts, yoga, and traveling.

 Teresa Oliver - Assessor